Ahanio/my_tinyrender/README.md

 Structure:
 * lessons1-6.ipynb - prototyping first steps (the code here is a real mess)
-* my_render/ - at some point brush up the code a bit and made it more structed.
+* my_render/ - at some point I brushed up the code a bit and made it more structed.
+So here is more structed version with shader abstraction
 * obj/ - .obj, .png files

 Here is my progress: